[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 The table below summarizes the comparison between Ansible and Jenkins:

 Now that we have examined both tools in terms of purpose and use cases, let’s examine how we can combine them.
-By pairing Jenkins CI/CD functionality with Ansible configuration management and deployment capabilities, we can craft end-to-end pipelines that take care of everything from environment creation, configuration, application deployment, and testing software projects.
+By pairing Jenkins CI/CD functionality with Ansible configuration management and deployment capabilities, we can build pipelines that cover everything from environment creation and configuration to application deployment and testing.

 The actual deployment process often involves complex configurations and interactions with multiple systems and environments.
 Instead of relying on custom scripts on Jenkins to perform various configuration actions, users can rely on Ansible roles and playbooks for provisioning and deployment.
 This allows Jenkins to act only as a process orchestrator instead of a script executor.